luy21-thu/scarf-QTL/README.md

 Code for the manuscript:

-**A retrospective association test for static and dynamic single-cell eQTLs**
+**scarf-QTL: uncovering dynamic genetic regulation of gene expression in single-cell eQTL studies**

 ## Overview